tzo11/Terraform-modules/EC2/examples/README.md

 - Mandatory tags

 ### 2. `main.tf`
-Module call that passes variables from tfvars to the EC2 module
+Module call that sources the EC2 module from GitHub and passes variables from tfvars to the module

 ### 3. `variables.tf`
 Variable definitions that receive values from terraform.tfvars and pass to module